lvgl/docs_old/en/get-started/micropython.md

 ## So how does it look like?

 > TL;DR:
-> It's very much like the C API, but Object Oriented for LittlevGL componets.
+> It's very much like the C API, but Object Oriented for LittlevGL components.

 Let's dive right into an example!